Bernullys/docker/commands.md

 docker exec -it <container id> bash     To interact with the terminal. echo "This is the file" >> /root/learning.txt   Creates a file and add some text.

+docker history image_name   will show the size of each layer of Instructions of the DockerFile.

+docker run image_name cat /etc/*release*    Show details of release.